Antonio Broso

-Antonio Broso (born 25 February 1991) is an Italian professional football player who plays for Fano.
+Antonio Broso (born 25 February 1991) is an Italian professional football player who plays for Serie D club Senigallia.

 Club career

-He made his Serie C debut for Ravenna on 15 October 2017 in a game against FeralpiSalò.
+He made his Serie C debut for Ravenna on 15 October 2017 in a game against Feralpisalò.

 Ahead of the 2019–20 season, Broso joined Clodiense.
 He left the club in December 2019, to join fellow league club Legnago Salus.